gravitational/teleport/docs/3.0/architecture.md

 * **Cluster State**.
 A Teleport cluster is a set of machines whose public keys are signed by the same certificate authority (CA), with the auth server acting as the CA of a cluster.
 The auth server stores its own keys in a cluster state storage.
-Also, all of cluster dynamic configuration is stored there as well, including:
+All of cluster dynamic configuration is stored there as well, including:
     * Node membership information and online/offline status for each node.
     * List of active sessions.
     * List of locally stored users.